-Through the CAM program, stakeholders are made aware of what jurisdictions and enforcement actions the Commission has legislative authority to enforce.
+Through the Community Awareness Meetings program, stakeholders are made aware of what jurisdictions and enforcement actions the Commission has legislative authority to enforce.
 The program also provides stakeholders with a 24/7 complaint contact telephone number to call in the event the stakeholder has a concern or issue with an oil and gas activity in their area.
+In future, Community Awareness Meetings will be expanded to include smaller workshops to provide more specific information on oil and gas activities as requested by stakeholders.
+In both formats, technical experts from the Commission are included for their expertise.